 If you are injured by a negligent employer and fail to report it within the 6 month time period required for worker’s compensation claims, you may still be able to file a work injury claim.
 In the State of Texas, the statute of limitations on personal injury claims is generally two years from the date that the cause of action occurs.
 While there are exceptions to this rule, the 6-month time period allotted by OSHA only applies to one’s ability to report a specific violation and have their employer cited.

 For more information on the statue of limitations for a work injury outside of Texas, check out our webpage on personal injury statute of limitations in the 50 states.

 Workplace Hazards Regulated by OSHA

 Unfortunately, there have been many instances of workplace hazards that signify the need for work safety improvements.
-OSHA will investigate and issue citations to negligent employers who fail to provide things like adequate fall protection or forklift safety.
+OSHA will investigate and issue citations to negligent employers who receive complaints of things like inadequate fall protection or unsafe forklift operating practices.

 If you are injured in a specific region of Texas and want to speak to someone at an OSHA area office, the Texas OSHA area office numbers are as follows: